littlebizzy/speed-demon/readme.txt

 #### Current Features ####

+Below are the current and future functions supported by this plugin, which you can control using the defined constants listed below (scroll down).
+For more in-depth information, please also review the included FAQ section.

 * *Dashboard Cleanup (1.3+)*
     * Remove WordPress.org shortcuts
     * Remove "Thank you for creating with WordPress."